SzalayT/AnalyzProjects/README.md

 * Find the best graph or visualization to see how GPD and Life Exp. relate to each other.
 * Based on these findigs we can create a Hypotesis and we can test it.
 * Summaraizing all the findings.

+Has life expectancy increased over time in the six nations?
+Has GDP increased over time in the six nations?
+Is there a correlation between GDP and life expectancy of a country?
+What is the average life expectancy in these nations?
+What is the distribution of that life expectancy?

+i'll do a tabluea presentation too abaout this dataset.